ministryofjustice/check-financial-eligibility/README.md

 ## Integration tests (cucumber)

-The `features` folder holds two sample cucumber tests that are a POC for a future project to replace the above spreadsheet-based ispec tests.
+We are beginning the process of transitioning from "ispec" to cucumber.
+During the transition we have tests defined in both formats.
+Newer tests are written as cucumber features in the `features` folder.

-To run, ensure you have an instance of rails server running locally.
+To run them, ensure you have an instance of rails server running locally.
 Then run:

 ```
 bundle exec cucumber